Waikiki restaurants depend on locals to dine

 He said the change in business model was made out of necessity, bars and other nightlife locations have no date to reopen due to the pandemic.

-He said hi business’s next chapter will be an experiment and somewhat of a gamble.
+He said his next chapter will be an experiment and somewhat of a gamble.

 Law said, “Frankly we can’t wait any longer, the money is going to be gone, it’s either we do this or we close permanently, that is the choice we have.”

-The City and County of Honolulu released a series of guidelines for restaurants to follow-up in order to reopen.
+The City and County of Honolulu released a series of guidelines for restaurants to follow when they reopen.